 Ghent has a Municipal Steering Committee ('Stedelijke Stuurgroep') on Migrants with Irregular Stay ('Mensen Zonder Wettig Verblijf'), established in February 2016 in anticipation of the 'refugee crisis' leading to 'new' irregular migrants, but now covering all those with irregular status in the city.
 Membership consists of the city's Asylum and Refugee Policy Service and its Social Welfare Centre (OCMW, responsible for access to health services), as well as collaborators of the Executive Councillors responsible for integration and poverty reduction, and the Mayor.

 It also includes two civil society organisations that are providers of information, legal advice and future orientation sessions.
 In 2017 the Steering Committee approved its terms of reference, which are:

-- to have oversight of the number, profile and situation of irregular migrants who are living in Ghent; - to inform irregular migrants correctly about their future options, and consider the best ways to do this; and - to safeguard the rights of the migrants.
+- to have oversight of the number, profile and situation of irregular migrants who are living in Ghent; - to inform irregular migrants correctly about their future options, and consider the best ways to do this; and - to safeguard the rights of the migrants. - to promote and support initiatives (for example the Shelter and orientation projects) that try to work on durable solutions for undocumented migrants (e.g. voluntary return, of obtaining a residence permit).

 Among the issues that the Steering Committee discusses are: the limited data available on people with irregular status in the city; how to address issues relating to access to education and health services; and how to advise those intercepted on the way to the UK.
-One outcome has been a joint working group between the city and the Social Welfare Centre ('BBBplus') exploring the potential for a 24-hour shelter and advice service, based on the Dutch city model, to find a solution to irregularity through regularisation of stay or return.
+One outcome has been the starting of "Shelter and Orientation".
+A joint working group between the city and the Social Welfare Centre ('BBBplus') exploring the potential for a 24-hour shelter and advice service, based on the Dutch city model, to find a solution to irregularity through regularisation of stay or return.
 The group has the authority to take decisions on some matters, while others have to be referred to the council's full Executive Committee.

-Ghent also has a twice-yearly Migration Forum at which the Mayor engages with stakeholders on policy and practice issues including on irregular migrants.
+Ghent also has a biannual Migration Forum at which the Mayor engages with stakeholders on policy and practice issues including on irregular migrants.
 Originally focusing on refugees, the first meeting with a broader agenda was held in September 2018.

-Consultation and coordination with external stakeholders
+2.2.2 Consultation and coordination with external stakeholders